 "Everyone has the right to clean, organic food.
 That is a human right." - Tara, study participant, Baltimore

 In these peer-reviewed studies, we compared pesticide levels in the bodies of four American families for six days on a non-organic diet and six days on a completely organic diet.

 We found that an organic diet rapidly and dramatically reduced exposure to pesticides in just one week.

 On average, levels across all pesticides dropped by 60.5 percent.

+Levels of glyphosate, the main chemical ingredient in the world’s most widely used pesticide, Roundup, dropped 71 percent.
+Glyphosate is a probable human carcinogen.
 The most significant drops, up to 95 percent, occurred in a class of neurotoxic pesticides called organophosphates.
 These pesticides are so harmful to children’s developing brains that scientists have called for a full ban.
 The neonicotinoid pesticide clothianidin dropped by 83 percent, levels of pyrethroids were halved, and levels of 2,4-D dropped by 37 percent.

 Pesticides are Poison